sematext/docs/docs/fleet/index.md

 ![Metrics Agents](../images/fleet/fleet-metrics-agents.png)
 ## Agent Errors

 Here you will see any errors that appear in the Sematext Agent's own logs.
-They severity field will always be error, and they'll include a timestamp and a message.
+The severity field will always be error, and they'll include a timestamp and a message.
+You can find troubleshooting information [here](https://sematext.com/docs/agents/sematext-agent/agent-troubleshooting/).
+You can find information about diagnostics in the [Diagnostics Tab](https://sematext.com/docs/fleet/#Diagnostics).
 ![Agent Errors](../images/fleet/fleet-agent-errors.png)
 ## Diagnostics